aftab515/aftab515/README.md

 <h1 align="center">Greetings! 👋, I'm Aftab Sadiq</h1>
-<h3 align="center">I am a passionate and skilled full-stack developer with expertise in front-end and back-end development. 💻 My skill set includes HTML, CSS, JavaScript, and frameworks like React for creating intuitive user interfaces. 🎨 On the back-end, I am proficient in Node.js and have experience with databases like Firebase and MongoDB. 🛢️ I have successfully delivered projects by collaborating with cross-functional teams and leveraging my knowledge of database management and version control systems. 🚀 I am dedicated to transforming ideas into impactful software solutions and embracing scalable architectures.
+<h3 align="center">I am a passionate and skilled full-stack developer with front-end and back-end development expertise. 💻 My skill set includes HTML, CSS, JavaScript, and frameworks like React for creating intuitive user interfaces. 🎨 On the back end, I am proficient in Node.js and have experience with databases like Firebase and MongoDB. 🛢️ I have successfully delivered projects by collaborating with cross-functional teams and leveraging my database management and version control systems knowledge. 🚀 I am dedicated to transforming ideas into impactful software solutions and embracing scalable architectures.
 Let's connect and bring your vision to life! ✨💪</h3>

 <img align="right" alt="FrontEnd" width="400" src="https://globaleducation.s3.ap-south-1.amazonaws.com/globaledu/gif/front-end-development.gif">